NuGet/docs.microsoft.com-nuget/docs/consume-packages/PackageDownload-Functionality.md

 - There is no VisualStudio or dotnet.exe functionality to modify PackageDownload items.
 You can only change them manually in your project files.
 - dotnet add, remove, and list commands do not account for PackageDownload items.
+- PackageDownload items are *not* part of the [packages lock file](package-references-in-project-files.md#locking-dependencies).

 ### PackageDownload applications